droberson/rtfm/rtfm.md

 ```

 - Find files with "passwd" in their names.
 This throws up a lot of
-  false positives in most cases, but sometimes you can find a readable
+  false positives in most cases, but sometimes you can find readable
   hashes to crack:

 ```
 find / -name "*passwd*" -type f -exec ls -l {} \; 2>/dev/null
 ```